staceyjf/staceyjf/README.md

 ### 🚀 Key Projects
 Explore some of my key projects at https://staceyfanner.com/
 - **Mayday Mum**: A JavaScript-powered childcare booking platform featuring token-based user authentication, designed to simplify the process of securing trusted childcare services for parents and caregivers.
 Tech Stack: MongoDB, Mongoose, Express, React, Node.js, Material UI, HTML5, CSS, Git & GitHub  [Source Code](https://github.com/staceyjf/maydayMum)
 - **Foliage Analyst**: A python-powered, go-to platform for plant enthusiasts seeking a seamless solution to monitor and nurture their leafy companions.
-Tech Stack: PostgreSQL, Django, AWS, unittest, Bootstrap 5, Crispy HTML5, CSS, Git & GitHub[Source Code](https://github.com/staceyjf/foliageAnalyst)
+Tech Stack: PostgreSQL, Django, AWS, unittest, Bootstrap 5, Crispy HTML5, CSS, Git & GitHub [Source Code](https://github.com/staceyjf/foliageAnalyst)

 ### 📫 How to Reach Me
 Feel free to reach out to me at **staceyfanner@gmail.com** for collaboration, opportunities, or just to say hello!
 I'm always open to connecting with fellow developers and enthusiasts.